 As part of the program, students may take some courses online.
-Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self-discipline, and technical proficiency with Internet and computer technologies.
-International students and students receiving Veterans Administration educational assistance funds are required to complete all these courses on-campus.
+Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self-discipline, and technical proficiency with internet and computer technologies.
+International students and students receiving Veterans Administration Educational Benefits are required to complete all of these courses on- campus.

-Students must pass an Online Course Readiness Assessment to qualify to take courses (with a minimum score of 24 out of 30).
+Students must pass an Online Course Readiness Assessment in order to qualify to take courses (with a minimum score of 24 out of 30).
 Students who do not complete this assessment prior to enrollment must complete the Survey of Online Learning and Intellectual Development (SOLID Start) course prior to being enrolled into online coursework and demonstrate proficiency of online instructional methods by passing the final exam in this course.

-Technical support, financial aid support, and advising will be available to online students, provided by the on-campus administrative staff of the school, in addition to all student services as provided to residential students.
+Technical support, financial aid support, and advising will be available to online students, provided by the on- campus administrative staff of the school, in addition to all student services as provided to residential students.
 As a part of the school's program, the expectations and outcomes of students within online courses will be identical to the outcomes in traditional courses, but additional convenience and flexibility is a part of online courses.

-Career Services/Placement
+Career Services

-The Ohio Media School maintains a full-time Career Services Department to assist graduates who successfully complete the broadcast curriculum.
+The Colorado Media School maintains a full-time Career Services Department to assist graduates who successfully complete the broadcast curriculum.
 Job inquiries are received and processed continually from employers seeking graduates to fill vacancies on their staff.
 Assistance is given to graduates in the preparation of recorded audition material, continuity samples, resumes and applications for employment.
+Graduates must be in good standing with the school academically and financially to receive placement assistance.

-Upon graduation, a student who desires on-air placement assistance must submit audition materials to the School Director for approval.
-The approved audition materials should demonstrate the skills that the student learned while in class.
-Job openings other than on-air applications do not require an approved audition tape.
+Upon graduation, a student who desires on-air placement assistance must submit audition media to the Career Services Director for approval.
+The approved audition media should demonstrate the skills that the student learned while in class.
+Job openings other than on-air applications may not require an approved audition tape.
 Many job opportunities require relocation.
 The School does not guarantee job placement.
-The Ohio Media School may withhold job placement assistance for students who are not in academic and financial good standing with the School.